MonashMath/SCI1022/Git.md

 $ git config --global core.editor "nano"
 ````

 where you have to replace "`Given name(s) Family name`" by your own names, and `"myname@monash.edu"` by your actual Monash e-mail address.
 The values provided to the `user.name` and `user.email` options are used by Git in order to identify the changes that you perform on the repository files by your name and e-mail address.
-Indeed, as we will see in [Section XXX](), each time that you save a set of changes, i.e., each time that you create a new "commit", your name and e-mail address will be associated to these changes.
+Indeed, as we will see in [Section 1.6](#16-the-concept-of-staging-area-creating-our-first-commit), each time that you save a set of changes, i.e., each time that you create a new "commit", your name and e-mail address will be associated to these changes.
 This becomes especially helpful when you are collaborating with others.
 Later on in this tutorial, we will be interacting with GitHub.
 Therefore, **the email address provided should ideally be the same as we will use later in order to set up your GitHub account, e.g., your Monash e-mail address**.
 We note that the provided names and e-mail address will be viewable in any projects that you ship to the public, e.g., in GitHub, so please do not accidentally expose any information that you would rather like to keep private.
 On the other hand, the value provided to the `core.editor` tells Git which command-line editor to be used.
-In particular, the editor is called by Git whenever it requires that you associate a message to a newly created commit; see [Section XXX]().
+In particular, the editor is called by Git whenever it requires that you associate a message to a newly created commit; see [Section 1.6](#16-the-concept-of-staging-area-creating-our-first-commit).
 In the command above, we are telling Git to use the GNU `nano` editor, which we covered in the [previous tutorial](./Unix-CLI.md#brief-introduction-to-the-gnu-nano-command-line-text-editor).
 Finally, it is important to mention that the three commands we just ran only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.
 You can change your configuration as many times as you want: use the same commands to choose another editor or update your email address.

 > *__Note:__* As mentioned in the [previous tutorial](./Unix-CLI.md#directory-structure), the contents of the home directory might vary among different Cygwin terminal sessions, e.g., when you close a terminal and open a new one.
 In the particular case of Git, the consequence of this behaviour is that the Git options that we have set during a terminal session might not be available for a different session.
 In order to check whether the configuration we are interested in is in effect in the current session, we can type `git config --list --show-origin`.
 If the output of this command does not show the `user.name`, `user.email`, and `core.editor` options and their associated values, then **we have to run the three commands above again such that they become active in the current session**.